tranhelen/tranhelen/_posts/2019-05-06-tallgrass.md

 ### Goal-Setting

 Top-down management and leadership plans have been shown to occasionally thwart innovation through blind compliance.
 Also, setting a goal about revenue is obvious: _every_ company's goal is revenue.
-Value is not synonymous with money (Amazon).
+Value is not synonymous with money.

 The centrist voice says,